Understanding Your Care Options: Palliative Care vs. Hospice Care

 Based on everything I learn, I’ll:

-• Develop my own baseline assessment of your loved one’s condition
+• Create my own assessment of your loved one’s condition

-• Explain what I found in simple terms that you can understand
+• Explain what I found in simple terms you can understand

 • Help you see all your options without pressure or confusion